d80ep08th/TestingTutorial/README.md

 ## 1. Sign Up on Browserstack
 > Once you do that,  go here: https://automate.browserstack.com/ and keep this page open
 #### A dashboard should open up, make sure you select python
-the detailed documentation on running tests on browserstack using python and selenium

 `https://www.browserstack.com/docs/automate/selenium/getting-started/python#run-your-first-test`
+Up here's the the detailed documentation on running tests on browserstack using python and selenium

 ## 2. Get Access Keys
 ### Find a drop down named Access Keys on automate.browserstack.com/dashboard